AxonIQ/reference-guide/operations-guide/setting-up-axon-server/tagging.md

 ## Tag Matching

 A match is made when the the label and the value of the tag matches.
-For example, a server tagged with `"computeRegion": "europe"` will match with a client tag of `"computeRegion": "europe"`.
+For example, a server tagged with `computeRegion=europe` will match with a client tag of `computeRegion=europe`.
-Similarly if a server is tagged with `"computeRegion": "europe"` and client is tagged with `"computeRegion": "asia"` then this is not considered a match.
+Similarly if a server is tagged with `computeRegion=europe` and client is tagged with `computeRegion=asia` then this is not considered a match.

 If both client and server are tagged with multiple tags